Community Fibre Broadband Review (Updated June 2026)

 London's Best Kept Secret?

 Community Fibre has genuinely shaken up the London broadband market.
-By building its own dedicated full fibre network, it offers speeds up to 5Gbps for homes, symmetrical uploads and downloads, and better kit than most mainstream rivals.
-It is still mostly a London story though, with parts of Surrey and Sussex also covered, so postcode checks are still the big deciding factor.
+By building its own dedicated full fibre network, it offers home speeds up to 5Gbps, symmetrical uploads and downloads on full fibre packages, and stronger hardware than many mainstream rivals.
+It is still mostly a London story, with selected parts of Surrey and Sussex also covered, so your postcode and order details are still the deciding factors.

 Pros and Cons